avandekleut/avandekleut.github.io/assets/vae/vae.md

 This expression applies to two univariate Gaussian distributions (the full expression for two arbitrary univariate Gaussians is derived in [this math.stackexchange post](https://stats.stackexchange.com/questions/7440/kl-divergence-between-two-univariate-gaussians)).
 Extending it to our diagonal Gaussian distributions is not difficult; we simply sum the KL divergence for each dimension.

 This loss is useful for two reasons.
-The first is that we cannot train the encoder network by gradient descent without it since gradients cannot flow through sampling (which is a non-differentiable operation).
-The second is that, by penalizing the KL divergence in this manner, we can encourage the latent vectors to occupy a more centralized and uniform location.
-In essence, we force the encoder to find latent vectors approximately in a standard Gaussian distribution that the decoder can then effectively decode.
+First, we cannot train the encoder network by gradient descent without it, since gradients cannot flow through sampling (which is a non-differentiable operation).
+Second, by penalizing the KL divergence in this manner, we can encourage the latent vectors to occupy a more centralized and uniform location.
+In essence, we force the encoder to find latent vectors that approximately follow a standard Gaussian distribution that the decoder can then effectively decode.

 To implement this, we do not need to change the `Decoder` class.
-We only need to change the `Encoder` class to produce $\mu$ and $\sigma$, then to sample a latent vector.
-We also require this class to keep track of the KL penalty.
+We only need to change the `Encoder` class to produce $\mu(x)$ and $\sigma(x)$, and then use these to sample a latent vector.
+We also use this class to keep track of the KL divergence loss term.

 ```python